TDAILab/tutorial-template/docs/source/src.rst

 .. _usage:

-You use the the Support-Vector Machine in this tutorial for classification problems.
+You use the the Support-Vector Machine(SVC) in this tutorial for classification problems.
 The "Iris date set" is used to train this model.
 This model can predict to the type of Iris by several characteristics.